bengsfort/bengsfort.github.io/source/_posts/making-a-js-game-part-1-game-engine.md

 feature: js-game-p1-feature.png
 featureico: js-game-p1-feature-icon.png
 featurealt: The start of our fantastic vidja-game.
-excerpt: Playing video games is fun.
+description: Playing video games is fun.
 JavaScript is fun.
 So.....
 Why not both?
 In this episode, we'll be building a basic game engine as a foundation to build on.
 ---

 Once I started getting into web development my desire to be a game developer got put on the back burner while I continued to explore and build my skills as a web developer.
 As my experience grew and I began to understand the underlying concepts behind what makes a game it started to come back around again, but instead of using traditional languages I've been having a lot of fun experimenting with video game development with JavaScript.